VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

     var appKey = crypto.ImportPrivateKey(appKeyData, appKeyPassword);

-Generate new Keys
+Generate New Keys
 ~~~~~~~~~~~~~~~~~~~

-Generate a new Public/Private keypair using ``VirgilCrypto`` class.
+Generate a new Public/Private keypair using ``VirgilCrypto`` class:

 .. code:: csharp